If you’re a first-home buyer, you could be eligible for several government schemes and grants that help you purchase your first home sooner.

 According to Graeme John, Head of Growth at Joust,

 “The latest price cap revisions to Home Guarantee Scheme will provide first home buyers with a wider choice of eligible properties.
 At the same time, buyers must consider critical aspects like repayment capacity.
-We advise home buyers to weigh the risks of taking very low deposit loans when interest rate hikes look imminent, as is the likely drop in home prices.”
+We are not providing financial advice, however we think it would be smart for home buyers to weigh the risks of taking very low deposit loans when interest rate hikes look imminent, as is the likely drop in home prices.”

 To explain, the cash rate was hiked by the RBA earlier this month, and more are expected in future.
 The hike will push interest rates up, affecting those taking between a 5% and 20% deposit loan.
 Similarly, you could potentially face the risk of negative equity in the event of falling property prices.